-"Vladimir Putin sees in front of him a reluctant American president in the last year of his mandate, Europe has no card against Russia except limited economic sanctions, and the Middle East seems in deeper disarray than it was before," al-Dakhil said.
+"Vladimir Putin sees in front of him a reluctant American president in the last year of his mandate, Europe has no card against Russia have except limited economic sanctions, and in the Middle East seems in deeper disarray than it was before," al-Dakhil said.

 "For now Putin wants to fight ISIS in Syria but he would not want that to strengthen the Syrian regime nor depose it, however he wants al-Assad to step down but he does not know how or when that should happen," he added.

-That lines up with the popular view among Israeli policymakers and experts, many of whom believe the US refusal to remove Assad by force opened the door for Russian intervention, forcing Israeli Prime Minister Benjamin Netanyahu to rush to Moscow with senior military leaders last week to see a "joint mechanism" to avoid "misunderstandings" between Israeli and Russian forces.
+That lines up with the popular view among Israeli policymakers and experts, many of whom believe the US refusal to remove Assad by force opened the door for Russian intervention, that forcing Israeli Prime Minister Benjamin Netanyahu to rush to Moscow with senior military leaders last week to see a "joint mechanism" to avoid "misunderstandings" between Israeli and Russian forces.

 "Russia is essentially taking some weak or tense relationships and making them worse, if that's even possible," she said.

-Sami al-Faraj, a Kuwaiti security adviser to the Gulf Cooperation Council, told Reuters the Russian intervention in effect means Syria is now partitioned between a coastal strip held by Assad — who is from the Alawite minority, an offshoot of Shi'ite Islam — and a Sunni Muslim majority hinterland, all to the major benefit of Iran.
+Sami al-Faraj, a Kuwaiti security adviser to the Gulf Cooperation Council, told Reuters the Russian intervention in effect means Syria is now would now be partitioned between a coastal strip held by Assad — who is from the Alawite minority, an offshoot of Shi'ite Islam — and a Sunni Muslim majority hinterland, all to the major benefit of Iran.

 "The GCC understands that a new Syrian entity carved out under Assad means preserving Iranian interests, which is to have a front in the Mediterranean," he said.
 "The Iranians have chosen the right great power to be with — the Russians."